Nature40/Sensorboxes-Bat-Cave/Readme.md

 ## Known bugs

 The deep sleep function of the ESP boards is very low power, which can lead to a shutdown of powerbanks (a function useful, when a charging smartphones is filled).

-The TTGO LoRa also got a LiPo charging controller, so a connected LiPo can be used instead.
-Also [18650 Li-ion battery shields](https://www.aliexpress.com/item/Wemos-18650-Battery-shield-V3-RaspberryPi-Arduino/32814189613.html) work fine, since they have no power-down logic.